arashnm80/arashnm80.github.io/handbook.md

 #### In the name of father

 ### Randomness, Chance, Probability, Uncertainty
-#### A & B plans: cure to confusion and uncertainty??
-- devise 2 plans: A. simple, elementry, obvious, system 1 plan (easy to figure out) & B. robust, refined, elaborate, system 2 plan (needs more thought and time)
-- simultaneously: move by plan A and develop plan B
-- switch point: When plan B became good enough make it the new plan A and repeat.

 #### Up & Down
 Start with what I have now and accept this.
 Go upper (results of this) and lower (deeper, why this?) over time.